-A decade ago, student “to-be’s” would prepare by buying a fancy notebook, a plethora of pens, pencils and erasers and a few overpriced study books.
-Today however, they instead purchase the latest top-quality laptop, make notes on their mobile phones, share files digitally and purchase e-books to read online.
-And so, it’s important that universities are connecting with students and would-be students using methods that they frequent often.
+A decade ago, student ‘to-be’s’ would prepare by buying a fancy notebook, a plethora of pens, pencils and erasers and a few overpriced study books.
+Today, they instead purchase the latest top-quality laptop, make notes on their mobile phones, share files digitally and purchase e-books to read online.
+And so, it’s important that universities are connecting with students and would-be students using methods that they’re familiar with.

 The use of technology to connect with people is nothing new – especially considering Google has been around since 1998!
-Yet still many universities implement few new practices and more effective ways of engaging with would-be students.
-Live chat is one such example that’s helping both marketing and admissions teams do just that.
-It’s an alternative to the more traditional phone and email enquiries; an alternative that not only provides a quicker and more informal way to communicate, but one which the generation leaving school today is far more comfortable with.
-Research tells us individuals spend just 6 minutes a day on voice calls versus 26 minutes of text.
-It’s obvious when said aloud, but solving the riddle of what changes you should be implementing to combat this can be difficult.
+Yet still, few universities implement new practices for effective student engagement.
+Live chat, however is helping both marketing and admissions teams do just that.
+It’s an alternative to the more traditional phone and email enquiries, providing a quicker and more informal way to communicate but also, one that the generation leaving school today are far more comfortable with.
+Research tells us 77% of students expect to receive important information via text (Medium, 2017).
+It’s obvious when said aloud, but solving the riddle of what changes you should be implementing to combat this and boost student engagement can be difficult.

 The University of Gloucestershire had been using a live chat service for a few years and it proved highly successful in the way that it allowed them to interact with students.
-But with the EU GDPR becoming the minimum standard for the use of customer data, they needed a more robust platform that could give them guarantees on how and when collected data would be used – something their live chat service couldn’t do.
-So, they implemented our Meet & Engage live engagement platform in June this year to use the 121 chat functionality to help with in-bound clearing enquiries.
+But with the EU GDPR becoming the minimum standard for the use of customer data, they needed a more robust platform that could guarantee how and when collected data would be used – something their live chat service couldn’t do.
+So, they implemented our Meet & Engage Live Chat Events Platform to use the 1-2-1 chat functionality for in-bound clearing enquiries.

-On a daily basis, Natasha had three or four members of the team covering the 121 live chat, ramping up to fourteen and fifteen during peak periods.
-With pop-up alerts to notify the team once a new question came through, it meant they were easily able to get on with their other responsibilities.
-The other key benefit for Natasha was the audit trail of the conversation that you can access at any time, “this is particularly key when offers have been made via the system”, she goes on to say, “as it allows a record to be kept.”
-It also meant that if a student came back at a later date to ask an additional question, the team member answering the new query had sight of the previous dialogue.
+Each day, Natasha had three or four members of the team covering the 1-2-1 live chat, ramping up to fourteen and fifteen during peak periods.
+Because pop-up alerts notified the team when a new question came through, they could easily get on with their other responsibilities.
+The other key benefit for Natasha was the audit trail of the conversation which can be accessed at any time, “particularly key when offers have been made via the system”.
+If a student came back on a separate occasion, the team member responding to the new query had sight of the previous dialogue.

-Another university to make use of the Meet & Engage live chat platform during clearing was Leicester University.
+Another university to have utilised the Meet & Engage live chat platform during clearing is the University of Leicester.
 They hosted group chats in the lead-up to, and after A-level results day aimed at key influencers, in this case teachers and advisers.
-The group chats were marketed as a way for them to ask any questions they might have on behalf of their pupils.
-Its success was proved when an offer was made during the chat as a result of the additional information a teacher was able to give on behalf on one of their students.
+The group chats were marketed as a way for influencers to ask any questions on behalf of their pupils.
+Its success was proved when an offer was made during the chat as a result of the additional information a teacher was able to provide on behalf of their student.

-Right now we are in a constant state of innovation.
+Right now, we’re in a constant state of innovation.
 Fail to keep up, and you’ll soon be left behind.
-Live engagement is one such innovation that more and more universities are implementing in order to stay ahead of the curve and really maximise their student recruitment efforts both right now and ready in time for Clearing next year.
+Live engagement is one such innovation that more and more universities are implementing in order to stay ahead of the curve and really maximise their student engagement efforts both, right now and ready in time for Clearing next year.